simranaggarwal/Digital-Signatures/readme.txt

 	gcc -c sha1.c -o sha1.o
 	gcc client.o sha1.o rsa.o -o client
 	./client

+Scope of Improvement
+	Code can be updated to use standard RSA key length.

 License
 	This project is licensed under the  GNU GENERAL PUBLIC LICENSE - see the LICENSE.md file for details